What is Mpox?

 What should I do if I believe I may have been infected?

-- If you suspect you may have Monkeypox, call or message your healthcare provider and tell them about your symptoms.
+- If you suspect you may have Mpox, call or message your healthcare provider and tell them about your symptoms.
 They will instruct you how to proceed with any care you need.

-The best ways to protect yourself from Monkeypox
+The best ways to protect yourself from Mpox

 - Avoid close, skin-to-skin contact with people who have a rash that looks like monkeypox.